rylincoln/fulcrum-sync-scheduler/README.md

 ## python file
-the python file doesn't use fulcrum desktop at all - it's barely tested, but functional. it currently only syncs the parent level of a form, adds and objectid field, and creates a spatial view
+the python file doesn't use fulcrum desktop at all - it's barely tested, but functional. it currently only syncs the parent level of a form, adds an objectid field, and creates a spatial view if one doesn't already exist. these things seem to make arcXXX happy enough to use and publish as services.